 Internships and placements

-Placements, also referred to as sandwich placements, placement years or industrial placements are usually undertaken during your studies and are usually related to the subject you are studying, as they are designed to provide practical industry experience.
-These are paid opportunities which usually last 9-12 months and take place between the second and final year of an undergraduate degree.
+These usually take place during your studies and are related to the subject you are studying, as they are designed to provide practical industry experience.
+These are usually paid opportunities which last 3-12 months and take place between the second and final year of an undergraduate degree, or at the end of a Master's degree.

-Internships for undergraduates are generally shorter, usually taking place over summer and lasting 1-4 months.
-Employers offering these type of opportunities usually specify students in their second year of study as they require a reasonable amount of technical knowledge (however our Summer Experience internships are open to first and second year undergraduates).
+Generally shorter, usually taking place over summer and lasting 1-4 months.
+Employers offering these type of opportunities usually target students in their second year of study as they require a reasonable amount of technical knowledge (however our Summer Experience internships are open to first and second year undergraduates).
 Like placements, these should always pay at least national minimum wage.

-As a result of the coronavirus lockdown, virtual internships have become more widespread - these might be group sessions delivered on specific dates or an online programme you can do in your own time which give an idea of the tasks and function of a specific role.
-These should be free to take part in.
-Examples include the Bright Network and Forage.
-Have a look at the Guide to Virtual Internships by RateMyPlacement.
+These have become more widespread- these might be group sessions delivered on specific dates or an online programme you can do in your own time which give an idea of the tasks and function of a specific role.

 Career and Employability Services runs programmes for both undergraduates and recent graduates to gain valuable work experience: